Breast Augmentation After Pregnancy

 First of all, since this is a fairly new method, the long-term effects of it have not been researched.
 Some doctors raise concerns for cancer, calcification, and that the fat is reabsorbed by the body.
 The cancer risk is the most alarming, of course.
 This has not been confirmed in any way, but some doctors mean that since stem cells are injected into the breasts, this could speed up the biological process for anyone susceptible to breast cancer.

 The advantages of this procedure are many.
 You get rid of belly fat.
-You don't put foreign substances in your body.
+You don’t put foreign substances in your body.
 Breastfeeding is not likely to be affected, nor your nipple sensation.
-Since the mom's own fat is used, the risk of an allergic reaction is minimal.
+Since the mom’s own fat is used, the risk of an allergic reaction is minimal.
 Finally surgical fat transfer is certainly not a new procedure for reconstructions; it was developed already in the 19th century.
-It is the use for breast enhancement that is new.
+It is the use of it for breast enhancement that is new.

 If I was considering breast augmentation, this is definitely one method I would ask the doctors about.